hashicorp/terraform-provider-vault/website/docs/r/token.html.md

 * `renew_increment` - (Optional) The renew increment

+* `pgp_key` - (Optional) The PGP key with which the `client_token` will be encrypted.
+   The key must be provided using either a base64 encoded non-armored PGP key, or a keybase username in the form `keybase:somebody`.
+   The token won't be renewed automatically by the provider and `client_token` will be empty.
+   **If you do not set this argument, the `client_token` will be written as plain text in the Terraform state.**

 ## Attributes Reference

 * `lease_duration` - String containing the token lease duration if present in state file